Our Life as a Community of Faith Is Centered In Worship

 10:00 am,Holy Communion and Healing Service

 We welcome you to all of our worship services and want you to feel comfortable worshiping with us.
 If this is your first visit, we know it’s not always easy, so just be yourself.
 You don’t have to dress up (although some of us do), and we promise not to make you stand and introduce yourself!

 The Book of Common Prayer is the liturgical basis for our worship services and our Sunday Bulletins have the service outline printed making it easier to follow.
 And if anything is unclear, the person sitting next to you will be glad to help out

 The Holy Communion service, instituted by Jesus Christ at the last supper includes receiving the bread and wine (we do not use grape juice), representing the body and blood of Jesus Christ.
-All Baptized Christians are invited to receive Holy Communion at the altar rail either kneeling or standing.
+All are are welcome to receive Holy Communion at St. Dunstan’s.
 If you want only a blessing, kneel or stand at the altar rail and cross your arms across your chest.

 The Lord’s Table

 “This is the table, not of the Church, but of the Lord.

 It is to be made ready for those who love him and who want to love him more.